justamanwho/learning_months/README.md

 # learning_months

-Program that helps me learn the months in different languages, written with basic knowledge and understandable code for beginners like myself.
+Helps me to learn the months in the languages that I'm studying.